Here are 8 tips to keep you (and your passwords) safe online and protected against identity fraud

 As a rule, you should never give out your personal information to cold-callers on the phone or via email.

-Always delete phishing emails and avoid clicking on any of the links.
+Always delete phishing emails and avoid clicking on any of the links or attachments.
 Usually, if something in your inbox looks dodgy, there’s a high chance it is.

 7. Avoid oversharing on social networking sites